the1lab/1lab/src/index.lagda.md

 ## Type theory

 The modules under the `1Lab` namespace serve to bootstrap our type theory.
-They provide the definitions of primitive concepts required for Agda to function, and a firm conceptual basis which allows us to develop higher-level mathematics.
+They perform the setup necessary for the proof assistant to function, and establish a firm conceptual basis which allows us to develop higher-level mathematics.
 The highlights here are the key modules leading up to the proof of the [[univalence principle|univalence]]:

 ```agda
 open import 1Lab.Type        -- Basics of type universes